-Next we have Mango Chili, Lemon Habanero, and Chocolate Salt, which is best enjoyed steaming hot.
+Next we have Grapefruit Salt, Mango Chili, and Chocolate Salt (which is best enjoyed steaming hot).
 It’s a great way to enjoy a nightly hot chocolate without the sugar.
-If you really love hot chocolate or spicy flavors, consider branching out with these flavors.
+If you really love hot chocolate, spicy, or bitter flavors, consider branching out with one of these.

 We’re careful to ensure that every stick pack of LMNT is incredibly consistent in electrolyte ratios and taste.
 That way hydration is one less thing to worry about, and one more thing to look forward to.